TexasArcher CountyCourt Process

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
-This means they must present evidence that you had a blood alcohol concentration (BAC) of 0.08 or higher, or that you were impaired by alcohol or drugs to the extent that you lost the normal use of your mental or physical faculties.
+• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

-• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired at the time of driving.
+• Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of breathalyzer or blood test results, and arguing that you were not intoxicated.

 First Offense